DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 ## Levels of Testing
 ## Approach
 ### Manual functional Testing:
-Manual functional testing will be carried out to validate fixes are in place in pre-prod.
+Manual functional testing will be carried out to validate fixes and updates are in place in pre-prod.
 ### Sanity Testing
-This Testing will be carried out in pre-prod to ensure all functionalities are working as expected.
+This testing will be carried out in pre-prod to ensure all functionalities are working as expected.

 ## Test Scope
 ### Issues to be Tested: